Harry Potter: Quidditch Champions: Release

 In April 2023, Warner Bros.
 Games unveiled the first look of Quidditch Champions along with the announcement of a limited playtest for the game.
 GamesRadar+ noted that some fans expressed criticism towards the announcement, citing the absence of Quidditch in the recently launched Hogwarts Legacy.
 In June 2024, Unbroken announced that the game would release on Windows and home consoles in September.
 The game will have an expansion pack titled The Legacy Pack', which will include exclusive content from Hogwarts Legacy.

 Reception

-Quidditch Champions received "mixed or average" reviews, according to review aggregator Metacritic.
+Quidditch Champions received "mixed or average" reviews, according to review aggregator platform Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 25% of critics.
 While the lack of microtransactions was praised, the striking distinction from Hogwarts Legacy in visual fidelity was also noted.

 IGN praised the gameplay mechanics but criticized the lack of story-driven modes.
 GameSpot highlighted the graphics and online mode but felt it did not innovate compared to previous QM titles.